 MOD (ATU/ASMG/CHN/IRN)

+A In addition to the need to comply with the following coordination criteria, under assumed free-space propagation conditions, the power flux-density of an assignment in the fixed-satellite service (space to-Earth) in the frequency band 17.3-17.7 GHz in Region 2 shall not exceed the value of −147 dB(W/(m2 · 27 MHz)) at the edge of Earth’s surface.
+(WRC 23)

 With respect to § 7.1, Article 7, coordination of a transmitting space station in the fixed-satellite service or in the broadcasting-satellite service with a receiving space station in a broadcasting-satellite service feeder link in the Regions 1 and 3 feeder-link Plan or List, or a proposed new or modified receiving space station in the List, or in the Region 2 feeder-link Plan or proposed modification to the Plan is required when the power flux-density arriving at the receiving space station of a broadcasting-satellite service feeder link of another administration would cause an increase in the noise temperature of the feeder-link space station which exceeds a threshold value of ΔTs / Ts corresponding to 6%. ΔTs / Ts is calculated in accordance with Case II of the method given in Appendix 8.
 (WRC 03)

 Progress of discussion during WRC-23 on the Agenda Item